kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 # Labels
 ## Add Labels
-Add Labels to Resources metadata in a project.
+Add Labels to metadata for Resources in a project.
 The `includeSelectors` and `includeTemplates` flags enable Label propagation to Selectors and Templates respectively.
 These flags are disabled by default.

 The following example adds Labels to a Deployment and Service without changing the Selector and Template Labels.